-Are you a small business owner looking to get your venture off the ground, fund new research, or expand into new states?
+Are you a small business owner looking to get your company off the ground, fund new research, or expand into new states?
 If so, applying for small business loans could potentially provide the capital you need to make those dreams come true.

 Every year, millions of entrepreneurs just like you are applying for small business loans from traditional banks and alternative lenders.

 To increase your chances of approval, it helps to know the procedure to follow before, during and after the small business loan application process.
 Read on to learn the 10 steps to take when you’re ready to get started.